April 9, 2013

 Internal Force Summation Tool Basics

-The Internal Force Summation Tool has the ability to "cut through" all elements in the model and produce a summation of forces that corresponds with a given load combination.
-For this example, we will use the following model and review the summation of forces in the vertical members (columns and walls) that support the 1st floor.
+The Internal Force Summation Tool has the ability to "cut through" elements in the model and produce a summation of forces that corresponds with a given load combination.
+For this example, we will use the following model and review the summation of forces in the horizontal concrete plates.

 With the appropriate elements selected, solve either a single combination or a batch solution.

-Next, select the Internal Force Summation Tool from the toolbar on the left side of the 3D window.
+Next, select the Internal Force Summation Tool from the 'Selection Toolbar' on the left side of the 3D window.

 After making the 3rd click, the Internal Force Summation results dialog will appear.
 The axes shown in the dialog correspond to the direction in which the cutting plan was selected with the "1" direction running along the line from Point 1 to Point 2.